 The Sustainable Groundwater Management Act (SGMA) defines sustainable groundwater management as the management and use of groundwater in a manner that can be maintained during the planning and implementation horizon without causing undesirable results.
 The Agencies recognize that establishing metrics to avoid undesirable results and to maintain sustainability is a valuable tool in groundwater management, and incorporated SGMA Sustainable Management Criteria into the 2022 Alternative Plan Update to guide water resources management in the Mission Creek Subbasin.
-A review and comparison of the Sustainable Management Criteria and comparison with groundwater conditions in the Annual Report was added as Section 8 to this year's Annual Report.
 The four Sustainability Indicators considered relevant to the Mission Creek Subbasin include: chronic lowering of groundwater levels, reduction of groundwater storage, degraded water quality, and land subsidence.